Skip to content

 Verify and Validate Results

 Always review AI-generated outputs critically.
-While Zero-Shot Learning is powerful, human oversight ensures accuracy and quality.
+While Zero-shot Learning is powerful, human oversight ensures accuracy and quality.

 3